-CALM DOWN, WALK AWAY, and TELL AN ADULT.
+CALM DOWN, WALK AWAY and TELL AN ADULT.
 DO NOT RETALIATE

-Older children are expected at all times to set the example to younger children and to be helpful to them.
+Year 6 children are trained as Peer Mediators and older children are expected at all times to set the example to younger children and to be helpful to them.